nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Client` object residing in the `Model`.

-LeadsForce's GUI is primarily adapted from `AddressBook3`, with the addition of a scrollable `SideBar` that conveniently displays information for the user.
+LeadsForce's GUI is primarily adapted from `AddressBook3`, with the addition of a `SideBar` that conveniently displays information for the user.

 Our `SideBar` has a `ClientViewPanel`, which like the `ClientCard`, has a dependency on the `Model` class to fully display the information of the `Client` of interest to the user.